IxI-Enki/project-connect/.development/jan/README.md

   - This reduces the control users have over their gaming experience and raises the barrier to entry for new players.

 Our [analysis of the current market]() shows that the avaliable offerings often do not meet these requirements.

+---

+## Inventing a Solution

-A system that offers the flexibility to use any internet-capable device as a display or controller to connect people easily could therefore represent a revolution in gaming by breaking down barriers to accessibility, user-friendliness, and security.
+A system that offers the flexibility to use any internet-capable device as a display and/or controller to connect people easily could therefore represent a revolution in gaming by breaking down barriers to accessibility, user-friendliness, and security.

 ---